Robert Gildea: Biography

 Robert Gildea was born on 12 September 1952.
 He was educated at Dulwich College and at Merton College, Oxford, before attending St Antony's for a D.Phil under the supervision of Theodore Zeldin.
 His D.Phil. research was in French provincial education.
 Before being appointed Fellow in Modern History at Merton in 1979, he was a lecturer at King's College, London.

 For his 2002 book Marianne in Chains, a study of life in provincial France during the German occupation, Gildea won the prestigious Wolfson History Prize.
-The book, however, outraged members of the French academic elite through its documented claims that life in France had not been as adversely affected by the Nazi occupation because many French people had co-operated with the German invaders – far more so than previously believed.

-He was elevated to the position of Professor of Modern History from being Professor of Modern French History in September 2006, and is currently a Fellow of Worcester College.
+He was elevated to the position of Professor of Modern History from being Professor of Modern French History in September 2006, becoming a Professorial Fellow of Worcester College.
+He retired in 2020, being succeeded by Patricia Clavin as Professor of Modern History in 2021.

 On 10 June 2021 in a BBC Radio 4 interview he declared he was joining other concerned academics in boycotting Oriel College for its refusal to remove the statue of Cecil Rhodes from the façade of the building, erected using money donated by Rhodes.

+Broadcasting

+Gildea has made five appearances on the BBC Radio 4 series In Our Time, discussing Madame Bovary (2007); the Statue of Liberty (2008); the Dreyfus affair (2009); Tocqueville's Democracy in America (2018); and the 1870-71 siege of Paris (2020).

+Personal life

 Gildea lives in Oxford with his wife, Lucy-Jean, and four children.

+In May 2016, Gildea was one of 300 prominent historians, including Simon Schama and Niall Ferguson, who were signatories to a letter to The Guardian, telling voters that if they chose to leave the European Union on 23 June, they would be condemning Britain to irrelevance.